"Preservation changed my life; I'd like to see it do the same for others." - Harrison Goodall

 - Housing policy or urban planning strategy that benefits historic buildings

-Who can apply?This opportunity is aimed at both emerging and seasoned preservation professionals and graduate students enrolled at least part-time in a preservation-related degree program (historic preservation, museum studies, history, archeology, urban planning, architecture, preservation trades, etc.).
+Who can apply?This opportunity is aimed at both emerging and seasoned preservation professionals and students enrolled at least part-time in a preservation-related degree program (historic preservation, museum studies, history, archeology, urban planning, architecture, preservation trades, etc.).
 Applications will be accepted from federal and non-federal applicants who want to invest in their professional growth.

-How to apply?Applications are generally due in May each year.
-Please check back in April for when the application will be open.
-Fill out the online application form including a short statement of interest generally outlining your proposed project.
-The selection committee will then contact finalists and invite them to complete a full application.
+How to apply?Applications are generally due in April each year.
+Fill out the online application form on The Campaign for Historic Trades website.
+The selection committee will then contact finalists and invite them to interview.